xfantasia/AUTO-BACKUP-SERVER-FILES-WITH-PHP/README.md

 ----------------------

-- /usr/local/bin/php /home/wealthcr/public_html/path/to/cron/script
+- /usr/local/bin/php /home/userX/path/to/cron/script
 - (Set the above cron job command to link to the cron job script)

 ----------------------

-- /usr/local/bin/ea-php99 /home/wealthcr/domain_path/path/to/cron/script
+- /usr/local/bin/ea-php99 /home/userX/my-web-site-www/path/to/cron/script
 - (This is an alternate to the above if your script resides in your website domain and not in the home directory

 ----------------------

-- /usr/bin/php /home/u403660426/xbackup.php
+- /usr/bin/php /home/userX/xbackup.php
-- (This is an actual cron job command example above that links to the 'xbackup.php' script)
+- (This is an actual cron job command example above that links to the 'xbackup.php' script placed in the user folder which is in the home directory)

+- Note that 'userX' is the name of the user account on your server, this is usually in the home directory as a directory as well